zbryikt/sharedb-wrapper/README.md

 A sharedb-wrapper provides following methods:

- - get({id,watch,create,collection}): get a document based on id and collection.
+ - `get({id,watch,create,collection})`: get a document based on id and collection.
    - id - document id. user defined.
    - collection - document collection, default `doc`
    - create() - if doc.data is undefined, return value of `create` will be used as the initial content.
    - watch(ops, source) - listener to document change. called when we get a new set of ot (ops) .
     - ops - Array of operational transformation.
     - source - true if this update is sent from us.
- - getSnapshot({id,version,collection}): fetch snapshot of specific version, id and collection.
+ - `getSnapshot({id,version,collection})`: fetch snapshot of specific version, id and collection.
    - id - document id. user defined.
    - version - document version ( number ), default `null`
    - collection - document collection, default `doc`
- - ready(): alias of reconnect.
+ - `ensure()`: ensure connection. return Promise, resolves when connected
- - on(event,cb): listen to specific events, which are described below.
+ - `on(event,cb))`: listen to specific events, which are described below.
- - disconnect(): disconnect websocket from server.
+ - `disconnect()`: disconnect websocket from server.
+   - return Promise when disconnected.
- - reconnect(): reconnect websocket if disconnected. return a Promise which is resolved when connected.
+ - `connect(opt)`: reconnect websocket if disconnected. return a Promise which is resolved when connected.
+   - options:
+     - `retry`: automatically retry if set to true. default true.
+     - `delay`: delay ( in millisecond) before first connection attmpt. default 0
+ - `cancel()`: cancel connection. return Promise, resolves when connection canceled.
+   - reject lderror 1026 if no connection to cancel.
+ - `status()`: get connection status. return a integer with following possible values:
+   - `0`: not connected
+   - `1`: connecting
+   - `2`: connected

 # client Events

- - close: websocket is closed - we lose connection.
+ - `close`: websocket is closed - we lose connection.
- - error: error occurred for certain document.
+ - `error`: error occurred for certain document.
+ - `status`: fired when status changes, along with the status value as the first parameter.

 ### Reconnect